-Switchgrass (Panicum virgatum) is a warm season, outbred, perennial species with wide environmental adaptation across the eastern half of North America and high biomass productivity across a large geographic range (Casler et al., 2007).
+Switchgrass (Panicum virgatum) is a outbred, perennial species with wide environmental adaptation across the eastern half of North America and high biomass productivity across a large geographic range (Casler et al., 2007).
 Switchgrass was selected as a model bioenergy species by the U.S. Department of Energy (DOE) in 1991 (Wright & Turhollow, 2010), not only because of its high productivity across environments, but also its ecosystem services associated with carbon sequestration, soil erosion and wildlife biodiversity (McBride et al., 2011).
 Switchgrass has substantial morphological diversity over its native range, including highly divergent southern lowland and northern upland ecotypes.
 The southern lowland ecotype of switchgrass is typically adapted to wet and riparian areas of southern United States, tends to be more biomass-productive, nutrient-use-efficient, heat-tolerant, and pathogen-resistant than the northern upland ecotype (Porter Jr, 1966; Aspinwall et al., 2013; Uppalapati et al., 2013; Lowry et al., 2014), while the northern upland ecotype is often adapted to dry areas of mid and northern latitudes, and tends to be more freezing-tolerant (Hultquist et al., 1997; Casler, 2012; Peixoto & Sage, 2016).

 In this study, we expand the scope of GxE research in ionomics by evaluating the genetic architecture and reaction norms of the ionome in switchgrass.
 We use an outbred, F2 mapping population derived from a four-parent cross of lowland and upland ecotypes (Milano et al., 2016).
 We clonally propagated and planted the four parents, the two F1 genotypes, and approximately 750 F2 individuals at three common gardens, then quantified the accumulation of 18 elements.
 The 18 elements included macronutrients (Mg, P, K, Ca), analogues of macronutrients (Rb, Sr), micronutrients (B, Mn, Fe, Co, Cu, Zn, Se, Mo), and elements that can be harmful to plant growth (Na, Al, As, Cd).
 With these data, we evaluated the reaction norms of particular QTL for elements in the ionome.
 Our results allow us to address the following questions: 1) What is the genomic basis for variation in elemental abundances in the switchgrass ionome?
 2) What fraction of QTL for distinct elements co-localize, suggesting possible common genetic architectures underlying their abundances?
 3) How frequently do ionomic QTL show GxE?
 4) Which QTL colocalize with candidate genes, suggesting avenues for future molecular characterization of the switchgrass ionome?